-Webb’s colour combinations often showcase specific gemstones, as in the set below left, which focuses on the blue-grey star sapphires and sold for $250,000 at Christie’s New York in 2018.
+Webb’s colour combinations often showcase specific gemstones, as in the set below left, which focuses on the blue-grey star sapphires and sold for $250,000 in 2018 at at Christie’s in New York.

-Webb is also synonymous with geometric enamel, specifically black designs, such as this black enamel and baroque pearl necklace and matching earrings from the estate of Carroll Petrie, which was offered for sale at Christie’s in December 2015 and April 2016.
+Webb is also synonymous with geometric enamel, specifically black designs, such as this baroque pearl, diamond and black enamel necklace and matching earrings from the estate of Carroll Petrie, offered for sale at Christie’s in December 2015 and April 2016.

-The black enamel sautoir pictured below left sold at Christie’s New York in 2011 for $52,500.
+The black enamel necklace pictured below left sold at Christie’s New York in 2011 for $52,500.